alokjawale/Excel-Sales-Analytics/README.md

 - **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.

 - **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).

+- **Importance of Project Priority Matrix:** A Project Priority Matrix is a tool used in project management to prioritize tasks or projects based on various factors like impact, urgency, or resources.
+It helps in making informed decisions by visually categorizing tasks into different priority levels.
+This matrix helps streamline your focus, ensuring that the most critical and impactful tasks are handled first.

 - **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.